-- · suppliers providing Hazardous Waste and Nonhazardous Special Waste management services, - suppliers providing product end-of-life management services - EPR solutions used by IBM when IBM has been the producer of covered products and must take them back from clients for disposition.
-EPR solutions may be: - Collective (when IBM joins a collective system or program established by multiple manufacturers to fulfill their responsibilities), or - Individual (when IBM establishes an individual take back and recovery solution.
-IBM may use a PELM supplier's facility
+• EPR solutions used by IBM when IBM has been the producer of covered products and must take them back from clients for disposition.
+EPR solutions may be:

+- o Collective (when IBM joins a collective system or program established by multiple manufacturers to fulfill their responsibilities), or - o Individual (when IBM establishes an individual take back and recovery solution.
+IBM may use a PELM supplier's facility).

-EPR solutions used by IBM when IBM has been the end user of products manufactured by others and which IBM is sending back for recycling and/or disposal.
+• EPR solutions used by IBM when IBM has been the end user of products manufactured by others and which IBM is sending back for recycling and/or disposal.
 EPR solutions may be collective or individual.